MewsSystems/gitbook-booking-engine/booking-engine-widget/getting-started.md

 This is all you need for the basic setup of the Mews Booking Engine.
 Here's a summary of what you've done:

-- On the web page with this setup, the loader script will prepare `Mews.bookingengine`
+- On the web page with this setup, the loader script will prepare `Mews.Distributor`
-- After the web page loads, your code will call `Mews.bookingengine` - this will initialize the Booking Engine Widget, create an overlay (hidden for now) and bind opening actions to selected HTML elements such as buttons
+- After the web page loads, your code will call `Mews.Distributor` - this will initialize the Booking Engine Widget, create an overlay (hidden for now) and bind opening actions to selected HTML elements such as buttons
 - When users click these HTML elements, the Booking Engine Widget overlay will open, and they can book through it
 - Users can close the overlay at any time and see your web page again